AronFreyr/notemaster/README.md

 * Possibility to display code in a special block that is not ugly in documents.
 * Image integration
 * Prototype for portals.
+* Have a convenient way to display links to other pages.